AaronVerDow/nix/pkgs/nix-run-desktop/README.md

 This allows easy access to X programs that are not used frequently.
 They will be installed as needed and will be removed by garbage collection.

-## nixxrun
+## nix-run-desktop

-Usage: `nixxrun PACKAGE`
+Usage: `nix-run-desktop PACKAGE`

 Builds and runs PACKAGE.
 A floating shell is launched to show build progress.
 It closes automatically as soon as the program launches.
-Programs launch detached from the shell `nixxrun` was called from so the original terminal window can be closed.
+Programs launch detached from the shell `nix-run-desktop` was called from so the original terminal window can be closed.

-`nixxrun` can also be used in desktop files.
+`nix-run-desktop` can also be used in desktop files.

 ## desktop-collector

-Builds a Nix package containing `nixxrun` desktop files.
+Builds a Nix package containing `nix-run-desktop` desktop files.

 This will iterate over all build inputs and:

 * Copy all icons and desktop files to output package
 * Rename the files to avoid conflicts
-* Modify desktop files to use `nixxrun`
+* Modify desktop files to use `nix-run-desktop`

 During package build the target program will be used as a build input.
 It will be built on the system every time the desktop-collector package changes.
 The packages can then be removed using garbage collection.